Tennessee vs. Ohio State Women's Basketball Predictions & Picks - December 3

 Tennessee Performance Insights

-- The Volunteers have a +49 scoring differential, topping opponents by seven points per game.
-They're putting up 81.4 points per game to rank 27th in college basketball and are giving up 74.4 per contest to rank 325th in college basketball.
+- The Volunteers are outscoring opponents by 7.0 points per game with a +49 scoring differential overall.
+They put up 81.4 points per game (27th in college basketball) and give up 74.4 per outing (325th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.